eaton-lab/eaton-lab.github.io/people/index.md

 ([gc2799@columbia.edu](mailto:gc2799@columbia.edu))
 is a visiting Ph.D. student from the Chinese Academy of Sciences graduate program at the Kunming Institute of Botany where she works with Dr. De-Zhu Li.
-Her thesis research if on the phylogeny and diversification of temperate woody bamboos using genomic sequence data.
+Her thesis research is on the phylogeny and diversification of temperate woody bamboos using genomic sequence data.

 <br>